-The management of Eureka has implemented the Affordable Care Act similar to AHA, by using current staff.
-Eureka management determined that the pressure on margins as a result of the Affordable Care Act minimum loss ratio requirements made it economically unfeasible to hire additional staff.
+Like AHA, the management of Eureka implemented the ACA by using current staff.
+Eureka management determined that the pressure on margins as a result of the ACA minimum loss ratio requirements made it economically unfeasible to hire additional staff.
 The morale and performance of current staff has deteriorated due to increased work responsibilities.